 Like the MPR program, you can use the Retiree Choice Account to purchase your own health care policy when you retire.
-This can be another employer's group health plan, an individual policy, or Peabody Holding Company, Inc.'s Catastrophic Medical Plan or Medicare.
+This can be another employer's group health plan, an individual policy, or the Peabody Investments Corp.
+Catastrophic Medical Plan or Medicare.